EXETER CHILD CARE CENTRE FEE POLICY

 10. Fees are payable by Parents/Guardians as agreed on the enrolment forms.
 All accounts must be paid at least fortnightly and a nil balance achieved.
 Accounts will not be sent to parents unless requested or at the discretion of the Director.
-A statement of your child care usage showing fees, payments received and CCB/CCR received are printed at the end of every month.
+A statement of your child care usage showing fees, payments received and CCS received are emailed fortnightly to the email address provided on enrolment.

 11. Parents/Guardians are requested to give at least two weeks’ notice of permanent cancellation of their child from the Centre otherwise fees may be charged.